RaffOwO/vesuveus/README.md

 ## Usability:

-Usability is another key factor I've carefully considered when designing Vesuvius.
+Usability is another key factor I've carefully considered when designing Vesuveus.
 Much of this focus centers around the keyboard layout, which I've crafted to be as intuitive and user-friendly as possible.
 Over the past years, I've experimented with various layouts, from 34 to 48 keys, and the 42-key layout has proven to be the ideal balance for me.
 Let me break it down for you:

 - **34 or 36 layouts** are great for programmers and have a minimal footprint.
 However, they posed challenges when I needed to use mouse-centric apps like Inkscape or PowerPoint.
 I found myself missing essential modifier keys and an arrow cluster, which drove me to explore other options.